Disentangling Electron-Boson Interactions on the Surface of a Familiar Ferromagnet: Methods

 \subsection{First Principles Calculations}

 First-principles calculations were performed using the density functional theory (DFT) software package QuantumESPRESSO.
-A plane-wave basis with ultra-soft pseudo-potentials was used, and the local density approximation (LDA) for the exchange-correlation energy.
+A plane wave basis with ultra-soft pseudopotentials and the local density approximation (LDA) for the exchange-correlation energy were used.
 Bulk calculations were performed self-consistently in a system with periodic boundary conditions, and $k$ points were sampled using a Monkhorst-Pack grid of $12\times12\times12$.
 The cut-off energy was \SI{50}{\rydberg} and the convergence threshold \SI{1e-8}{\rydberg}.
-In order to simulate the ARPES spectra, crystal momentum of the emitted electrons was selected according to the free-electron final-state approximation of photoemission \cite{damascelli2004probing}.
-In the selection of final states a work function $\phi_{\text{s}}=\SI{4.9}{\eV}$ (found by measurement, see the Supplementary Note \cite{Suppl_Mat}) was used, and the value $V_{0}=\SI{10.7}{\eV}$ for the inner potential was taken from Ref.~\onlinecite{Osterwalder1996}.
 The surface states were calculated using a slab geometry with $24$ atomic layers and a separation of \SI{15}{\angstrom} between slabs.
 Sampling of $k$ points was done using a Monkhorst-Pack grid of $10\times10\times1$.
 The cut-off energy was \SI{40}{\rydberg} and the convergence threshold \SI{1e-6}{\rydberg}.

+To simulate the ARPES spectra visible when using photoexcitation energy of $h\nu=\SI{21.2}{\eV}$, the crystal momentum of the emitted electrons was selected according to the free-electron final state approximation of photoemission \cite{damascelli2004probing,Osterwalder2006}.
+In the extended BZ, a hemispherical cut with a radius $|\vb{k}_{\text{F}}|$ corresponding to the free-electron final state wave vector at $E_{\text{F}}$ was calculated around $\Gamma$.
+Only the states at the Fermi surface coinciding with the hemispherical shell were projected onto the (111) plane.
+See for instance Refs.~\onlinecite{Aebi1994fermi} and \onlinecite{Osterwalder1996} for additional details on the methodology.
+In determining the sphere radius, a work function $\phi_{\text{s}}=\SI{4.9}{\eV}$ (found by measurement, see the Supplementary Note \cite{Suppl_Mat}) and the value $V_{0}=\SI{10.7}{\eV}$ \cite{Osterwalder1996} for the inner potential was assumed.
+The corresponding projected bulk states yielded the spin-polarized constant energy surface displayed in Fig.~\ref{fig:fig1}b, matching the positions of the measured bands within an 8\% difference.
+We assign this error to uncertainties in the $\phi_{\text{s}}$ and $V_{0}$ values used to determine the radius $|\vb{k}_{\text{F}}|$ of the hemisphere.